tommac08/docsv2/sources/gcr.md

 To enable GCR integration for the repository for which you want to push to GCR -

-- Go to your repository page on Shippable and click on 'Integrations' on the right sidebar
+- Go to your repository page on Shippable
-- Click on the dropdown for 'Hub' and select the Integration name you want to use.
+- Make sure you have set up the GCR integration for the project as per instructions [here](project_settings.md)
-- On the repo page, go to 'Settings'.
-Choose the following to push to GCR -
+- Go to the `Settings` for the project and set the following options to pull an image from GCR -
     - Push Build : Yes
     - Push image to : gcr.io/gcr_project_id/image_name
+    - Push image tag : Click on the dropdown and choose the appropriate setting.
+You can choose your commitsha as your tag to keep it distinct or set the custom_tag to `latest`.
+By default, build numbers are used as tags.

 *Note* - Pushing to GCR needs a credit card to be associated with your Google Cloud Platform account.
 If you do not have that configured in your [Google Dev Console](https://console.developers.google.com), the push will fail since GCR will reject it.